 What types of barcodes are there?

-There are over thirty types of barcodes in existence and the common ones you see include 1D Linear, 2D Data Matrix, 2D Quick Response (QR) and UPC Code.
+There are over thirty types of barcodes and the common ones include 1D Linear, 2D Data Matrix, 2D Quick Response (QR), and UPC Code.

 Barcodes are divided into two main types: one dimensional (1D) and two-dimensional (2D).